Prelude to the Battle of Fort Donelson

 The Federals awoke the next morning, surprised to see white flags of truce flying over Fort Donelson.
 Buckner requested an armistice and asked Grant for his terms of surrender.
 Grant replied, “No terms except unconditional and immediate surrender can be accepted.”
 Buckner had reason to believe that Grant would be more generous because of their personal relationship in the Union Army before the war.
 When Grant did not yield, Bucker could only capitulate to what he termed Grant’s “ungenerous and unchivalrous terms.”

-The Rebels suffered about 14,000 casualties at the Battle of Fort Donelson, compared with Union losses of about 2,500 men.
+The Confederates suffered about 14,000 casualties at the Battle of Fort Donelson, compared with Union losses of about 2,500 men.
 However, the 12,000 prisoners inflated the Confederate losses.

 Although the total casualty rate for both sides was small in comparison with later battles in the war, the fall of Fort Donelson was a serious blow to the Confederacy.
 It forced them to give up activities in Kentucky and move their operations deeper into Tennessee.